Healthy workers don’t just appear.

-Below, we share all you need to know about SDOH, what it means to companies, how it impacts well-being, and practical strategies to ensure your company isn’t missing the mark.
+Below, we break down what SDOH means for businesses, how it influences employee well-being, and practical strategies to ensure your company is leading the way in creating equitable health opportunities.

 What are Social Determinants of Health?

-Why Social Determinants Of Health Matter for Workplaces
+Why Social Determinants of Health Matter for the Workplace

-Research indicates SDOH has a huge impact on individuals, including their quality of life and overall well-being.
-The above five factors also are known for contributing to health inequities.
+Research indicates that social determinants of health have a huge impact on individuals, including their quality of life and overall well-being.
+The above five factors are also known to contribute to health inequities.

 For example, if someone lives in an area where the water is unsafe to drink, the air is polluted, and there is limited access to physical activity and nutritious meals, it makes it much more difficult for them to thrive.
 This raises the risk of conditions like diabetes and even heart disease.